apostrophecms/docs/docs/guide/media.md

 </AposCodeBlock>

-For image attachments, doing the same thing will return the URL for the `full` image size by default.
+For image attachments, doing the same thing will return the URL for the `full` image size by default (1140px × 1140px maximum size).
 You can pass an options object as a second argument with its `size` property set to another image size to get a different URL back.

 <AposCodeBlock>
 ```django